kaptinlin/queue/readme.md

 }
 ```

-For simplified handler setup, register this function directly with the job type using the `Register` method:
+Register your function for job types you intend to process:

 ```go
 worker, err := queue.NewWorker(redisConfig, queue.WithWorkerQueue("default", 1))